Kill the Indian, Save the Man: Blood quantum issue

-Churchill says that blood quantum laws have an inherent genocidal purpose; as intermarriage in the twentieth century has continued between tribal members and people not enrolled in tribes (and many without any Native ancestry), fewer of their descendants meet the federal blood quantum requirements for eligibility for certain financial services available only for certified Native Americans, such as college scholarships.
-(Note: But, each tribe establishes its own rules separately for membership in the tribe and access to tribal services; many do not use blood quantum but prefer documented descent from recognized historic listings of tribal members.)
+Churchill says that blood quantum laws have an inherent genocidal purpose.
+As intermarriage in the twentieth century has continued between tribal members and people not enrolled in tribes, and many without any Native ancestry, fewer of their descendants meet the federal blood quantum requirements for eligibility for certain financial services available only for certified Native Americans, such as college scholarships.
+In practice, each tribe establishes its own rules separately for membership in the tribe and access to tribal services.
+Many do not use blood quantum, but prefer documented descent from recognized historic listings of tribal members.
 Churchill writes: "Set the blood quantum at one-quarter, hold to it as a rigid definition of Indians, let intermarriage proceed as it [has] and eventually Indians will be defined out of existence."

 Churchill's interpretation of the General Allotment Act was one of the subjects addressed by his academic misconduct investigation in 2005 at Colorado University.
 When the legislation was passed, progressive reformers supported the act, in what has come to be seen as a mistaken belief in the benefits to Native Americans of becoming assimilated by increasing individual land ownership and adopting European-American subsistence farming.
 Such reformers included Native Americans recognized as activists on behalf of their people.